Student Feedback at UAL

 Give feedback on your course units via a short online survey, helping us to make positive changes while you are studying with us.

-Give us your feedback through your Student Representatives or consider becoming one yourself.
+Give us your feedback through your student representatives, surveys or attending committees.

 Student Reps attend college and university committees, where they can make sure your ideas and feedback reach the people who can bring about change.